lrochette/EC-TOPdesk/README.md

 # Procedures

-## createIncident
+## createOperatorChange

-Create a new incident.
+Create a new change for an operator.